The Thing — Animation Character Design Drawing

 Context

+This original character design drawing by Russ Heath depicts The Thing as adapted for the 1979 Hanna-Barbera television production Fred and Barney Meet the Thing.
 The drawing was created as part of the character development process, serving to define proportions, gesture, and visual clarity prior to animation.
-Character design drawings such as this function as foundational reference material, informing downstream production decisions across layout, animation, and staging.
+Character design drawings of this kind functioned as working production references, establishing a repeatable visual model for use across studio production.

-The drawing originates from animation production materials and remains in production-used condition
+Graphite on three-peg animation paper, measuring 10.5 × 12.5 inches (26.67 × 31.75 cm).
+The drawing originates from animation production materials and remains in production-used condition.

 Artist